salvadornm/cerisse/docs/quickrun.md

 $ make
 ```

-(use `$make -j4`` if possible)
+TIP: use `$make -j4` if possible, it will compile faster.
+This step will be slow, depending on your computer, but most of the time it has to be done only once.

-It will take a while the first time, once finished it will create a temporary directory
+Once finished it will create a temporary directory
 `$ tmp_build_dir`

-and (if succeful) an executable will be created named
+and (if succesful) an executable will be created named
 `Cerisse2d.gnu.ex`
 the name will change depending on the compiler and problem dimension